• HOME

 A.P.E.'s original space in 1977

-Founded in 1977 by and for artists, A.P.E. is a not for profit, 501 C-3 whose programs in dance, theater, visual arts, spoken word, multimedia, movement and arts education have helped to define and create the city's artistic character for more than three decades.
+A.P.E. is a not for profit, 501 C-3, founded in 1977 by and for artists, whose programs in dance, theater, visual arts, spoken word, multimedia, movement and arts education have helped to define and create the city's artistic character for more than three decades.
 A.P.E. also serves as an "umbrella," or fiscal agent, for a number of resident and affiliated artists and art groups.

 A.P.E. receives funding from box office receipts, sales of artwork, individual donors, corporate, local, state and national sources, as well as many in-kind contributions.